dansysanalyst/powergrid-doc/docs/get-started/use-your-powergrid-table.md

 }
 ```

-::: tip
+::: tip 💡 TIP
-💡 Read more about the [Datasource](../table/datasource.html) method.
+ Read more about the [Datasource](../table/datasource.html) method.
 :::

 <hr/>